tsoukase/The-Software-Development-and-Execution-Pipeline/README.md

 # The Software Development and Execution Pipeline

 > Computer science is mathematics with finite discrete data instead of infinite numbers.

 > Software engineering is computer science applied on hardware.

 This project aims to present the Software Development (SD) stages as a piped process, from App conception to bare electrons.
-It extents the Development Lifecycle phases.
+It consists of the classical Development Lifecycle phases (1-3) and the normal execution on hardware (4-5)

-In SD there are five distinct stages (processes), with six IO-structures piping through each one:
+The five distinct stages/phases/processes, with six IO-structures piping through each one, are:

 |Stage  | -process>      | Output        | Language     | Processor|
 |:---:  |:---:           |:---:          |:---:         |:---:     |